kubewarden/docs/docs/operator-manual/airgap/02-install.md

 ```
 ./kubewarden-save-policies.sh --policies-list policies.txt
 ```
-kwctl downloads all the policies and stores then in `kubewarden-policies.tar.gz`
+kwctl downloads all the policies and stores them as `kubewarden-policies.tar.gz` archive.

 ## Helm charts